ayaz-amin/ayaz-amin.github.io/about.md

 ---

 # Who am I?
 I am Ahmad Ayaz Amin, though I go by Ayaz.
-If you are lucky, you may find me outside your local Primark or Tesco parking lot filing my taxes under the watchful eyes of the MI6.
+I like doing machine learning research projects, with a heavy emphasis on generative modelling.
+In this blog you can find writeups about different projects and research that I do.

 ### Contact me